Big Threats and Health Risks of Floodwaters

 Food-borne Disease

-Food-borne diseases include a wide range of illnesses and also growing public health all over the world.
-This is caused by the ingestion of foods contaminated with bacteria and other microorganisms or chemicals.
+Food-borne diseases include many illnesses, and public health is growing worldwide.
+This is caused by ingesting foods contaminated with bacteria and other microorganisms or chemicals.

 Malnutrition and hunger are typically the challenges faced by most developing countries.
-The United States and other developed countries still have significant populations greatly affected by inadequate food resources and are undernourished.
+The United States and other developed countries still have significant populations that are greatly affected by inadequate food resources and are undernourished.

 Food is considered to be the main source of food-borne illnesses.
-It usually resulted from eating spoiled food or food contaminated with microbes, toxic substances, or chemical residue from floods.
-Great weather events, such as flooding, scarcity, and wildfires, can contaminate crops and fisheries with chemicals, metals, and toxicants released into the environment.
-The possible effects of climate change on food-borne disease, nutrition, and security are mostly incidental, but on a worldwide scale, it can result in massive populations be greatly affected.
+These usually result from eating spoiled food or food contaminated with microbes, toxic substances, or chemical residue from floods.

 Foodborne Illnesses: What You Need to Know